 If you’re looking to study in Coventry, Student.com is a great way to find your ideal student accommodation.
-Student.com currently lists well over 50 different student housing properties in the medieval town famous for its long history of leadership in manufacturing and design.
+Student.com currently lists dozens of different student housing properties in the medieval town famous for its long history of leadership in manufacturing and design.

 By using our filters you can sort student properties by price and room type to easily find the ones that match your budget.
 Our map function will help you to see which properties are close to your campus, in the city centre, or any other area of Coventry you’re interested in living in.